Ivy Kwan Arce: Activism and art

 Kwan Arce has been involved in the fight against HIV/AIDS since her first ACT UP meeting in 1990.
 She was part of the PWA Women's Treatment Group and the Pediatric Working Group, which mobilized women with AIDS to demand access to medication and clinical trials.
 From 1995 until 1999, she was a voting member of the federal HIV and AlDS Planning Council, where she managed the distribution of the Ryan White Title I funds, which provided services to HIV/AIDS patients.
 Since 2012, she has been dedicated to women's health and prevention by promoting pre-exposure prophylaxis (PrEP) and its accessibility for women.
 She is also a member of Rise and Resist, a direct action group formed in response to the 2016 presidential election.
 In 2021, in collaboration with TAG (Treatment Action Group), Kwan Arce organized an ACT UP Health Fair at Reclaim Pride to offer HIV testing, Covid-19 vaccinations and PrEP information.

 Art has always been a part of Kwan Arce's activism, and she has created materials for campaigns in nearly every organization she has worked with.
 In 2019, Kwan Arce was honored for her three decades of activism by the Performance Space New York.
 In 2021, Kwan Arce was an honoree for the Treatment Action Group (TAG) Research in Action Awards, which honors activists, scientists, philanthropists, and creative artists who've made extraordinary contributions in the fight against HIV, tuberculosis, and hepatitis C.

-In 2022, Kwan Arce is a featured artist in the Whitney Biennial 2022: Quiet as It's Kept as part of a collaborative work with visual and performance artist and AIDS activist Julie Tolentino.
+In 2022, Kwan Arce was a featured artist in the Whitney Biennial 2022: Quiet as It's Kept as part of a collaborative work with visual and performance artist and AIDS activist Julie Tolentino.